-The natural world relies upon balance to maintain a healthy ecosystem.
-As harsh as it may seem, an predator in any environment helps to maintain the health of those it preys upon.
-In a marine environment, the sharks serve an important role as the apex predator.
-Their guardianship is often celebrated by indigenous peoples as their actions encourages other species to flourish.
+The natural world relies on a healthy balance to maintain a diverse ecosystem.
+So as harsh as it may seem, a predator in any environment helps to maintain the health of those it preys upon.
+In a marine environment, the sharks serve an important role as the apex predator throughout the oceans.
+Their guardianship is often celebrated by indigenous peoples as their targeting of weaker marine life often encourages their prey to flourish.

 Senseless destruction of marine predators ultimately throw the delicate balance of the sea into chaos and if the trend continues, other species will see their numbers fall due to a depletion of the their usual food sources.

-In the later half of the twentieth century a worrying trend occurred, If one human was attacked then hundreds of local sharks would be targeted to remove the "Rouge" killer.
-The sharks that were persecuted were usually a species which posed no true threat to the bathers, swimmers or surfers that shared the water with these ancient marine creatures.
+In the latter half of the twentieth century, a worrying trend occurred.
+If a single human were attacked by a shark, then hundreds of local sharks would be targeted to remove the 'Rouge Killer'.
+The sharks that were persecuted were usually a species which posed no clear threat to the bathers, swimmers or surfers that shared the water with these ancient marine creatures.

-In America communities offered large cash rewards for the bodies of large and small sharks, such was the threat that people believed existed in the salty water that surrounded them.
+In America, communities offered large cash rewards for the bodies of large and small sharks.
+This blood money was a direct consequence of the threat that people believed existed in the saltwater that surrounded them.

-The practise of drift netting captures many fish that some fishermen have no interest in.
+The practice of drift netting captures much fish that some fishermen have no interest in.
 These fish are often discarded and are thrown back into the sea.
 These fish do not survive and slowly decompose on the ocean floor.
-These valuable fish are removed from the natural cycle of hunter and prey, which puts additional strain upon the surviving fish stocks.
+These valuable fish are removed from the natural cycle of hunter and prey, which puts an additional strain upon the surviving fish stocks.

-Unlawful practices by fishermen decimate entire ecosystems and once thriving habitats become areas devoid of any real marine life.
-If this is allowed to continually happen, then the oceans of the world will be deserted and are unlikely to recover.
+Unlawful practices by professional trawlers decimated entire ecosystems.
+These once-thriving habitats become areas devoid of any real marine life.
+If this is allowed to continually happen, then the oceans of the world will become deserted and they are, it is doubtful that they would ever recover.

 Fishing Nets and Shark Fin Soup.

 Many sharks are slow to reproduce and scientific data shows that many species are slow to sexually mature.
 This combined with the fact that their offspring face many challenges if they wish to survive.
-Other predators, pollution, diminishing habitats and food, all have a negative effect on the global shark populations.
-To give an accurate number of sharks killed each year is a difficult task, but the simple answer is to many.
+Other predators, pollution, diminishing habitats and food, all harm the global shark populations.
+To give an accurate number of sharks killed each year is a difficult task, but the simple answer is too many.

 It is estimated that tens of millions of sharks are killed every year and much of that figure is to fuel the lucrative shark fin market in Asia.
 The amount taken every year is unsustainable, and many shark species are on the verge of collapse due to the commercial fishing that undermines all attempts at shark conservation.